A Renormalization Group Analysis of the Ising Model Coupled to Causal Dynamical Triangulations: A Matrix Model for Ising CDT

 This transformation takes the Ising model with spins defined on the vertices of the ribbon graph to one where the spins live on the faces.
 Since the triangulation is the dual of the ribbon graph, the Ising spins now live on the vertices of the CDT.
 The matrices now have the interpretation that $U$ defines an edge in the ribbon graph that separates faces of equal parity (i.e. both spin up or both spin down) and $V$ separates faces of opposite parity.
 The action in (\ref{eq:IsingCDTDiag}) is symmetric under $U \to -U$ and $V \to -V$ and hence has a $\mathbb Z_2 \times \mathbb Z_2$ symmetry.
 This symmetry implements the logical consistency condition that the four spins that live on the faces around the 4-valent vertices cannot exist in any configuration where only one edge has opposite parity and the other three are all the same.
 The same is true if three of the edges have opposite parity; then this implies the fourth edge must have opposite parity.
 Hence, $U$s and $V$s can only come in pairs.
 Furthermore, we follow \cite{castro2020renormalization} and write the action as

 This creates a symmetry in the index structure of the action, which is convenient in our calculations.
-It doesn't change any of the above discussion and, from now on, we will deal exclusively with this action.
+It does not change any of the above discussion and, from now on, we will deal exclusively with this action.

 Analyzing this matrix model from a Functional Renormalization Group perspective will be the goal of the rest of the paper.
 In particular, we will show that it admits a continuum limit at fixed points of the FRGE flow.